Miracles are Made: A Real-Life Guide to Autism by Lynette Louise, eBook 2011; with < My Thoughts > by Sara Luker

 At first I was just self-educating as I read and gulped and followed up on every autism clue.
 Eventually I embraced more formalized training and received certifications in the Son-Rise method (a form of play therapy aimed at improving autism) and in Option Process Mentor counseling.
 I trained in and apprenticed under some of the top clinicians in the field of neurofeedback (aka biofeedback for the brain), which as it turns out is the easiest and most excitingly impactful therapy I have ever used.
 I then branched out on my own using family dynamics counseling, play therapy, and neurofeedback to heal children and their families around the globe.

-< My Thoughts > “…my main and most-used therapy is neurofeedback…”
+< My Thoughts > “… family dynamics counseling, play therapy, and neurofeedback…”

-Authors on this website tell us that… “Neurofeedback piggy-backs on very old principles of learning, classical conditioning and operant conditioning.”
+Pulipaka, U. (2016) tells us that… “Neurofeedback piggy-backs on very old principles of learning, classical conditioning and operant conditioning.”
 “Neurofeedback attempts to teach out of control portions of the brain to act more in synch with the entire mind… when all parts are in a balanced rhythm.”
 They tell us… “The brain can be thought of as a symphony orchestra, one with many different instrumental sections such as string, wind, percussion, etc. If left to play with no conductor, the symphony orchestra would sound dissonant and unpleasant.”
 With neurofeedback, “…the brain can begin to process more efficiently, resulting in a healthier mental state.”

-The authors caution that neurofeedback does not benefit everyone.
+The author cautions that neurofeedback does not benefit everyone.
 They train by “visual and auditory methods, however if you are not much of a TV person and not much of a Music person you may have trouble benefitting…” The reason is that neurofeedback is a therapy which “allows your child to focus on something they enjoy and that can hold their attention.
 As your child watching a movie.”
 As the child watches the movie… the computer receives information in real time, the activity of the brain.”
 The feedback comes in the form of the movie getting brighter or dimmer, or modifications in the sound.
 When the brain is processing the data more efficiently, the child is rewarded with better picture clarity or better sound; reinforcement.
 “Neurofeedback is a method of making you feel alert, relaxed and aware, all through reinforcement.”
 Sometimes known as “training your brain while watching a movie!”

 2% Eventually I ended up with a Masters in Social & Behavioral Science.
 I study neuroanatomy to be better equipped when working with neurofeedback and align myself with the minds of as many highly respected professionals as I can attract.

-Sterman & Egner (2006) say “…the research literature as it stands today provides very good grounds for considering neurofeedback training a valuable treatment option, particularly in drug non-responders.”
+Sterman, M., Egner, T. (2006). say “…the research literature as it stands today provides very good grounds for considering neurofeedback training a valuable treatment option, particularly in drug non-responders.”

 3% For example, before I even dreamed of embarking on a career dedicated to changing brain function, I was educating myself in ways that would later become useful; in my early twenties I got an honors degree in the seemingly unrelated field of main-frame computer languages.
 Given that I work with computers to fix brain-wave activity, part of that training came in handy while also enhancing my understanding of the activity of the brain.